d4vid4nderson/leg_VUE/README.md

 ```

 ## Deployment
-See deployment instructions for Azure App Service and Static Web Apps and CI/CD.
+See deployment instructions for Azure App Service and Static Web Apps and Azure CI/CD.

 ## License
 MIT